 Onam is a traditional ten-day harvest festival that marks the homecoming of the mythical King Mahabali.
 It’s the biggest festival of the year in Kerala, in South India, and the whole state rejoices in celebrating it.
 Read on to learn more about Onam and where to join in the fun.

-When is Onam Celebrated?
+When is Onam?

-Find out when is Onam in future years.
+- Find out when is Onam in future years.

-Vamanamoorthy Temple in Thrikkakara (also known as Thrikkakara Temple), located around 15 kilometers northeast of Ernakulam near Kochi, is particularly associated with the Onam Festival.
-It's believed that the festival originated at this temple.
+Vamanamoorthy Temple in Thrikkakara (also known as Thrikkakara Temple), northeast of Ernakulam near Kochi, is particularly associated with the Onam festival.
+The festival is believed to have originated at this temple.
 The temple is dedicated to Lord Vamana, the fifth incarnation of Lord Vishnu.

-Legend has it that Thrikkakara was the abode of good demon King Mahabali, who was popular and generous.
+Legend has it that Thrikkakara was the abode of good demon King Mahabali, who was a popular and generous ruler.
 His reign was considered to be the golden era of Kerala.
-However, the gods grew concerned about the King's power and popularity.
+However, the gods grew concerned about the king's power and popularity.
 As a result, Lord Vamana is said to have sent King Mahabali to the underworld with his foot, and the temple is located at the spot where this happened.

-The King asked to return to Kerala once a year to ensure that his people were still happy, well fed, and content.
+The king asked to return to Kerala once a year to ensure that his people were still happy, well fed, and content.
 Lord Vamana granted this wish, and King Mahabali comes to visit his people and his land during Onam.

-How is Onam Celebrated?
+Where and How is Onam Celebrated?